-- Parents are requested to inform the school by phone on every day of the absence, and then send in a note of explanation when the child returns to school. - The School Office transfers information on a weekly basis, from the registers on to the attendance programme on the computer. - The School will send a letter to the parents/carers requesting information regarding the absence, if no reason has been given to the school.
+- Parents are requested to inform the school by phone on every day of the absence, and then send in a note of explanation when the child returns to school. - The School takes registers twice daily using the School Information Management System (SIMS) and information received about absence will be transferred daily onto SIMS by the school office.
+This may include reason given for absence or time arriving late. - The School will send a letter to the parents/carers requesting information regarding the absence, if no reason has been given to the school.
 A record of this is kept to ensure that all absences are accounted for. - If a child is absent for 10 days with no explanation and no contact from parents, the school has a statutory duty to refer to the EWO and that a period of unauthorised absence could lead to a child losing their place.